U-620

 12 Oct 1942

-Escorts from convoy ON(S) 136 hunted the boat for six hours but he managed to escape.
+U-620 escaped with minor damage after being hunted by escorts from convoy ONS-136 for six hours.
 Date is approximate.
 (Sources: Blair, vol 2, page 39.)

 24 Oct 1942

-An unknown land-based aircraft attacked and seriously damaged the boat while she was hunting convoy ON 139.
-The boat aborted the convoy attack and went to a new area.
+An unidentified land-based aircraft attacked and seriously damaged the boat while she was hunting convoy ON-139.
+The boat abandoned the attack and moved to a new area.
 (Sources: Blair, vol 2, page 43.)

 10 Nov 1942